Heegaard structure respects complicated JSJ decompositions: Heegaard splittings of 3-manifolds with sufficiently complicated JSJ decompositions are amalgamations.

-\begin{dfn} Let $M$ be a closed, irreducible, orientable 3-manifold.
-Then there exists a minimal, pairwise disjoint union $\mathbf T$ of tori embedded in $M$ such that each component of $M - \mathbf T$ is Seifert fibered or atoroidal.
-This is called the {\em JSJ decomposition} of $M$, and $\mathbf T$ is called the {\em collection of JSJ tori} in $M$.
+\begin{thm} \cite{JacoShalen}, \cite{Johannson2} Let $M$ be a closed, irreducible, orientable 3-manifold.
+Then there exists a minimal, pairwise disjoint union $\mathbf T$ of tori embedded in $M$ such that each component of $M - \mathbf T$ is Seifert fibered or atoroidal. \end{thm}